 EDR Committee List

 Parent(s)

 Special Education Teacher

 General Education Teacher

 Local Education Agency Representative

 Individual to Interpret Instructional Implications of Evaluation Results

 Other:

 Guidance: Committee member names should be listed.
-Each team member must be listed by the appropriate title.
-If a team member is filling more than one role, that person's name would be listed by all roles the team member is representing.
+Each appropriate title.
+If a team member is filling more than one by all roles the team member is representing.

-The above listed individuals meeting the requirements of an IEP team made the above determination on: In a conference Through consultation with required committee members
+The above listed individuals meeting the requirements of an IEP team made the In a conference